hdsantos/FISHY-SPI/README.md

 ![Figure 7 - Konga](images/Figure7.png)

-After these steps, you can see in the menus all the services, routes, and plugins that have been configured through our client (```FISHY-cons-ex```).
+After these steps, you can see in the menus all the services, routes, and plugins that have been configured through our client (```FISHY-prod-ex```).
 - **Note**: The use of konga(GUI), is for test environment only.